EJustice1/perplexity-clone/README.md

 ## Next Steps

-According to the project plan, the next stage (Stage 1) will implement:
+According to the project plan, the next stage (Stage 2) will implement:
-- CORS middleware for frontend-backend communication
+- Frontend UI components for text input and display
-- Logging middleware for request tracking
+- State management for user interactions
-- Authentication placeholder structure
+- API communication between frontend and backend
-- Core text processing feature endpoint
+- Local proxy configuration for seamless development

 ## Contributing